 However you go about hair removal, it’s important to remember that regular application of lotion is an important part of preparing skin.
-Your skin stays thirsty, just like you do, so give it the gift of moisture and it will thank you.
+Your skin stays thirsty, just like you do, so give it the gift of a moisturizer and it will thank you.

 5. As part of at-home manicure or pedicure

 Have you ever stared down at your toes after an attempted DIY pedicure and cried out “why?” or “the horror!”
 If so, you’re not alone.
 You might tell yourself, “But I did two coats!
 I even waited for each coat to dry.
-How can they still look like dragon claws?”
+How can they still resemble dragon claws?”

 Well, when we paint our nails at home, we often forget to fully indulge in that part of the pedicure or manicure that involves scrubbing, soaking, and moisturizing.
 It may not be the star of the show, but it sets the scene and really makes all the difference.
-So do it!
+So do it, especially remembering to moisturize your skin!
 Remove some of those rough spots, treat yourself to that soak, clean and trim the nails, and before you paint, break out that bottle of lotion and smooth it on.
 Then just wipe off the moisturizer from the nails before you move on.